aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-specific-operations/aspose-imaging-java-check-jpeg-quality/_index.md

 ## What is JPEG Quality?
 JPEG quality is an integer (1‑100) that controls the compression level applied when the image is saved.
 A higher value retains more detail but results in larger file sizes, while a lower value reduces size at the cost of visual fidelity.
 Aspose.Imaging exposes this value through its `JpegOptions` object, allowing you to read or modify it without re‑encoding the entire image.

-## Why Use Aspose.Imaging for JPEG Quality Checks?
+## Why use Aspose.Imaging for JPEG quality checks?
 Aspose.Imaging supports **50+ input and output formats** and can process **multi‑hundred‑page image collections** without loading the full file into memory.
 Its JPEG parser reads the quality flag in **under 5 ms per image** on a typical server, making it ideal for batch‑quality assurance pipelines.

 ## Prerequisites